Parking at our hospitals

 If you are receiving treatment for cancer

-Parking is free while you attend the hospital for chemotherapy or radiotherapy treatments in our oncology and haematology suits (free parking is on day of the treatment only and not for clinic appointments).
+Parking is free while you attend the hospital for chemotherapy or radiotherapy treatments in our oncology and haematology suites (free parking is on day of the treatment only and not for clinic appointments).
+Remember to get your ticket from the Oncology reception to exit for free.

 Patients undergoing cancer treatments at Queen's Hospital can park in the oncology car park, which is next to the Sunflower Suite.
 Press the buzzer at the barrier for entry.
 On exiting the car park, do not turn left.
 This is a dedicated bus and ambulance route only.
 Please turn right and exit the hospital via the main entrance.